nqngo/talks/slides/cloud/design-deploy.md

 - Flat or hierarchical?
 - Multi-site?
 - Throughput?
 Latency?
-- Redundancy?
-Failover?

 Note:
 - *Flat or hierarchical?*
-  - Flat networks are simple, with all devices connected on a single layer.
-This design can reduce management complexity and hardware costs, as it typically requires fewer switches and routers.
-However, as the network grows, the flat architecture can lead to scalability issues.
-Since all devices are part of the same broadcast domain, network traffic can become congested.
-Flat networks also allows for easier lateral movement of malicious actors.
-  - Hierarchical networks use multiple layers to segment network traffic.
-Commonly, a three-layer model is used: core, distribution, and access.
-The core layer is the backbone of the network, the distribution layer manages policy and routing, and the access layer is where end devices connect.
-Hierarchical design can provide better performance, scalability, and manageability at the cost of increased complexity and hardware costs.
+  - Simple with all devices connected on a single layer, reducing complexity and hardware costs.
+However, scalability issues and potential congestion may arise.
+  - Hierarchical networks segments traffic with multiple layers for better performance, scalability, and manageability.
+Complexity and hardware costs may be higher.
 - *Multi-site?* A multi-site network is a network that spans multiple physical locations.
 This might involve leased lines, MPLS (Multi-Protocol Label Switching), or VPN (Virtual Private Network) over the public internet.
 The inter-site connections must have sufficient bandwidth to handle the expected data traffic.
 You may need to plan for peak times or special events that could cause a surge in data transfer.
 Plan for disasters that could take a whole site offline.
 This might involve replicating critical data and applications at a secondary site, or it could involve cloud-based backup and recovery solutions.
 - *Throughput?
 Latency?* This is a trade-off between performance and cost.
 A network with high throughput and low latency can offer better performance and reliability, but it can also be more expensive to implement and maintain.
 Careful consideration must be made for the expected performance of the storage fabrics and applications running on the network.
-In some cases, you may need to implement a dedicated storage network or adopt vendor-specific technologies such as InfiniBand, Omni-Path and/or RDMA.
-Care must also be taken to ensure that the network allows for the expected growth of the infrastructure.
-- *Redundancy?
-Failover?* This is a trade-off between performance and reliability.
-A network with high redundancy and failover capabilities can offer better reliability, but it can also be more expensive to implement and maintain.
-Careful consideration must be made for the expected reliability of the storage fabrics and applications running on the network.
 In some cases, you may need to implement a dedicated storage network or adopt vendor-specific technologies such as InfiniBand, Omni-Path and/or RDMA.
 Care must also be taken to ensure that the network allows for the expected growth of the infrastructure.

 ---